Changissnz/nu_merchant_principal/README.md

 these recognitions easy to destroy and impossible to accurately replicate in any timely manner.

 Subjectivity is an interesting aspect of alliances.
+Participants of an alliance chose, through some majority-based procedure/s, to pursue the objective to "unite" by some degree for some activity/ies.
+In other words, they set that objective as the "truth" to aspire towards.